-Joseph Licklider was a pioneering computer scientist who envisaged a 'Intergalactic Computer Network'.
-Licklider was born on the 11th of March, 1915, and was a professor at MIT who co-founded the world renowned MIT Lincoln Laboratory.
-Licklider worked for Bolt Beranek and Newman technologies in the 1950's; BBN built the Interface Message Processor (IMP) for ARPANET.
+Joseph "Lick" Licklider was a pioneering computer scientist who envisaged a 'Intergalactic Computer Network'.
+Licklider was born on the 11th of March, 1915, and was affectionately referred to as "the Lick" by his close associates.
+Robert Taylor said that Licklider was a modest man who enjoyed a joke at his own expense.
+Licklider studied at Washington, Rochester and Harvard throughout the 1930's and 1940's, before eventually becoming a professor at MIT in 1950.
+At MIT, Licklider would co-found the world renowned MIT Lincoln Laboratory, and worked on the SAGE project.
+Licklider worked for Bolt Beranek and Newman technologies in the late 1950's, and built one of the earliest time-sharing systems.

 Licklider was an academic who taught psychology, and wrote notable papers within that academic field, but, it is perhaps for his work in computer networking that he is best remembered.
 In 1960, he published a paper named "Man-Computer Symbiosis" which stated the following "Man-computer symbiosis is an expected development in cooperative interaction between men and electronic computers.
 It will involve very close coupling between the human and the electronic members of the partnership.
 The main aims are 1) to let computers facilitate formulative thinking as they now facilitate the solution of formulated problems, and 2) to enable men and computers to cooperate in making decisions and controlling complex situations without inflexible dependence on predetermined programs."
 Bob Taylor stated that "Man-Computer Symbiosis" created a "guide for decades of computer research".